 BSc (Honours), PhD, ANU

-Prof Buchler has extensive experience in quantum and nano-optics.
+Professor Buchler has extensive experience in quantum and nano-optics.
 Ben completed a PhD on the electro-optic control of quantum measurements in 2002 and took up a postdoctoral position at ETH Zurich working in the nano-optics group.
-During this time he used near-field scanning probe techniques to characterize photonic crystal waveguides and cavities, as well as perform measurements of single molecule fluorescence quantum efficiency.
+During this time, he used near-field scanning probe techniques to characterise photonic crystal waveguides and cavities, as well as perform measurements of single-molecule fluorescence quantum efficiency.

-Returning to the Australian National University in 2006, he became a Chief Investigator in the ARC Centre for Quantum-Atom Optics and began working on quantum memory based on warm atomic vapour.
+Returning to the Australian National University in 2006, Ben became a Chief Investigator in the ARC Centre for Quantum-Atom Optics and began working on quantum memory based on warm atomic vapour.
 A source of squeezed light compatible with the atomic system was also developed, allowing experiments that probed the interaction of quantum entanglement with quantum memory.
-In 2010 Ben was awarded an ARC Future Fellowship and in 2011 he was part of the ANU quantum memory team which was a finalist in the Eureka Awards.
-He is currently an Associate Professor at the Research School of Physics and Engineering at the ANU.
+In 2010 Ben was awarded an ARC Future Fellowship to support his work in the Centre and in 2011 he was part of the ANU quantum memory team which was a finalist in the Eureka Awards.

 2010: ARC Future Fellow

 Role: Program Manager